 - Material Combinations: Gray blends well with concrete, metal, and glass materials.
 Mixing gray with such materials creates a sleek and sophisticated look.

-Gray is a natural option for industrial design styles.
-Industrial designs often use raw materials, functional features, and essential structural elements.
+Industrial designs use raw materials, functional features, and essential structural elements.

 - Concrete and Metal: Gray is compatible with raw materials like concrete and metal.
 It enhances the industrial aesthetic by giving raw materials a rugged look.